burakcoskun/litebuild/README.md

 This is a very lightweight build system for Android.

 # NOTE:
-	   This application uses Android sdk tools and in latest version(26) of the Android sdk path/to/sdk/tools/android is deprecated and this app rely on this sdk tool.
+	   This application uses Android sdk tools and in the latest version(26) of the Android sdk path/to/sdk/tools/android is deprecated and this app rely on this sdk tool.
 	   So this app can't work with the newest version of Android sdk and you should use Android Sdk Tools version 25 or older.